Ryder-07/ETH_Intermidiatte_proof_mod1/README.md

 # ETH_Beginner_proof
-####This solidity smart conract will enable the smart contract to handle errors in a much more efficient manner.
+#### This solidity smart conract will enable the smart contract to handle errors in a much more efficient manner.
-copy these code snippets to run the program
+copy these code snippets to run the program or checkout /contracts/Rudra_error_handelling.sol

 this is the initialization of the contract and a variable.
 ```